ecklab/ecklab.github.io/index.md

 Welcome to the Eck Lab!

-At Eck Lab, our mission is to provide high quality research on all things baseball.
-We study topics ranging from player evaluation tools to comparing players across eras.
+At Eck Lab, our mission is to research all things baseball.
+We study topics ranging from player evaluation metrics to comparing players across eras.
 The common thread linking all of our projects is a dedication to high-quality and often innovative statistical and interdisciplinary research with a focus on an accessible and entertaining presentation of our ideas.

 ## Current projects